Simplicity of augmentations of codimension 1 germs and by Morse functions: Abstract

 \section{Abstract}

 We study the simplicity of map-germs obtained by the operation of augmentation and describe how to obtain their versal unfoldings.
 When the augmentation comes from an $\A_e$-codimension 1 germ or the augmenting function is a Morse function, we give a complete characterisation for simplicity.
-These characterisations yield all the simple augmentations in all known classifications of $\A$-simple monogerms except for one ($F_4$ in Mond's list from $\C^2$ to $\C^3$).
-On the other hand, this gives a method to produce examples of finitely determined non-simple germs with any number of modal parameters.
-Moreover, using our results we produce a list of simple augmentations from $\C^4$ to $\C^4$.
+These characterisations yield all the simple augmentations in all explicitly obtained classifications of $\A$-simple monogerms except for one ($F_4$ in Mond's list from $\C^2$ to $\C^3$).
+Moreover, using our results we produce a list of corank 1 simple augmentations from $\C^4$ to $\C^4$.